 MNIBA is now accepting applications for our Board of Directors.
-Download the information and application here!
+Click the button below to find out more!

 Standing specializes in culturally-based business and strategic planning.
 Her experience has shown her that Indigenous-run organizations and owned-businesses can be healthy, enjoy financial growth, and succeed within the dominant business system without compromising cultural values.
 She endeavors to close the disparity gap through cooperative work, collaboration and forming partnerships and alliances that ultimately result in the sharing of resources.